arjunjauhari/aag-mlds/README.md

 # Master of Engineering project at Cornell.
 ## Title: Automatic Assessment Generation via Machine Learning using StackOverflow Dataset.

+### Abstract
+This project is part of Machine Learning and Education Research aimed to build an automatic system for generation of test/assessment.
+The project uses data dumps from 130+ stack-exchange websites to learn interesting hidden variables  like difficulty of question, quality of answers, ability of users in a particular specialization.
+The goal is to use these learned parameters to build applications like generating an assessment, tracking the learning curve of a student, ranking all the users.
+Data on these 130+ stack-exchange websites is huge, therefore a careful review is required to understand how data is arranged, what different attributes mean, so that it can be processed to extract out the information of interest.
+Various approaches like Linear system of equations, Naive Bayes, Graphical models have been explored and it is found that Graphical models give best results.

 ### Poster
 ![alt text](https://github.com/arjunjauhari/meng-project/blob/master/documentation/AJPoster/AJPoster.png "Poster")